josh10237/flow-action-gateway/README.md

 # Wispr Actions

-Voice-controlled gateway for productivity apps using the Model Context Protocol (MCP).
+Voice-controlled gateway that combines **fast voice input** with **rich visual output** for productivity apps.

 ## What This Does

-Speak natural language commands and execute actions across multiple apps without writing integration code for each one.
-Built on MCP (Model Context Protocol) to demonstrate O(1) integration scaling.
+Speak natural language commands → Get beautiful, structured visual results.
+No custom integration code needed for each app.

+**Why voice + visual?**
+- **Voice input**: Fastest way to communicate (as fast as you can think)
+- **Visual output**: Most efficient way to comprehend information (layouts > text > audio)

 **Example commands:**
-- "list files on desktop"
+- "list files on desktop" → Visual file browser with icons and metadata
-- "read test.txt"
+- "search github for react repos" → Cards showing repos with stars, language, and clickable links
-- "search for pdf files"
+- "search for AI news" → Formatted search results with titles, descriptions, and sources

 ## Quick Start